Exploring Yellowstone and Beyond: Tips for Camping in the USA Without Reservations

 WELT: Do you have any tips for that too?

 Many: Better not, because even those who behave completely inconspicuously, don’t bother anyone, don’t leave any rubbish behind and only spend the night in the vehicle can get in a lot of trouble, especially on the Pacific coast, which is heavily frequented by tourists.
 Everyone has to decide for themselves whether they want to risk it.
-It is clear that stealth campers will always find a place in this huge country and various free camp apps help better than I could.
+It is clear that stealth campers will always find a place in this huge country and various free camp apps help better than I might.

 WELT: Which apps do you recommend?